Myotherapy

 While remedial massage exclusively uses massage techniques to assist with muscle pain and physiotherapy is primarily concerned with the rehabilitation of joint injuries[4], Myotherapists have a deep understanding of the human anatomy and offer a more comprehensive treatment[5] protocol to treat pain and misalignment.

-Myotherapists are considered primary health care providers[6] and may operate from stand-alone practices or in multidisciplinary environments.
+Myotherapists are considered primary healthcare providers[6] and may operate from stand-alone practices or in multidisciplinary environments.

 In Australia, Myotherapists receive qualifications from government-accredited institutions and must be registered with a recognised professional body such as the Australian Natural Therapists Association[7] or Myotherapy Association Australia.[8]